Kim Rosen - Founder, Author, Guide

 Kim Rosen is the author of Saved by a Poem: The Transformative Power of Words as well as the founder and director of the S.H.E.
 College Fund.
 She has inspired listeners worldwide with the power of poetry as a transformative agent for individuals and communities.
 A culminating moment of her life mission to melt defenses, transcend definitions, and foster connection with self and others through poetry came in 2007 when she recited a poem to a group of Maasai girls at the Tasaru Rescue Center.
 In that moment of cross-cultural, trans-generational communion, a deep bond was formed that eventually inspired her to create the S.H.E.
 Fund to serve the girls who had won her heart.
 Now she travels the world not only to give workshops and trainings on self revelation through poetry and soul-inquiry, but also in the service of the courageous students of the S.H.E. team.
 Kim spends time in Kenya each year to develop personal relationships with students, oversee the work of the Fund, and get to know the girls at the Rescue Center who will need funds for college in future years.

-Jecinta Silantoi Meteur earned her BS in Business and is the Kenya Coordinator for the S.H.E.
+Jacinta Silantoi Meteur earned her BS in Business and is the Kenya Coordinator for the S.H.E.
 College Fund.
-The eldest of 10 children, Jecinta was the first female in her village to achieve an education beyond primary school, and the first person to go to college.
-Even as a child, Jecinta was passionate about education.
+The eldest of 10 children, Jacinta was the first female in her village to achieve an education beyond primary school, and the first person to go to college.
+Even as a child, Jacinta was passionate about education.
 As a young girl she fled to the Tasaru Rescue Center in order to avoid FGM and go to school instead.
 Her passion to attend college compelled her to reach out to Kim Rosen for help in 2010, and their collaboration in her college education was the seed that became the S.H.E Fund.
-Jecinta is responsible for the myriad tasks that go into supporting S.H.E. students day to day in Kenya - finding them colleges, teaching them about budgeting and communication, taking them to school, bookkeeping of expenses, responding to student requests, and maintaining frequent contact with all students and team members.
-In her spare time, Jecinta is studying to be a CPA, and loves to design clothing and visit her mother and younger siblings in their village, a journey of several hours by motorbike through the bush.
+Jacinta is responsible for the myriad tasks that go into supporting S.H.E. students day to day in Kenya - finding them colleges, teaching them about budgeting and communication, taking them to school, bookkeeping of expenses, responding to student requests, and maintaining frequent contact with all students and team members.
+In her spare time, Jacinta is studying to be a CPA, and loves to design clothing and visit her mother and younger siblings in their village, a journey of several hours by motorbike through the bush.

 S.H.E.
 Team Spotlight: Jecinta, Kenya Coordinator